sriumcp/docs/docs/tutorials/abn/abn.md

           type: deploy
     ```

-## Deploy sample app
+## Deploy sample application
 Deploy the sample application.
 === "Frontend"
-    Deploy the frontend in the language of your choice:
+    Deploy the frontend in the language of your choice.
     === "node"
         ```shell
         kubectl create deployment frontend --image=iter8/abn-sample-frontend-node:0.13